Tohono Oʼodham Nation: People

-Most Tohono Oʼodham people live in the United States.
+Most Tohono O'odham people live in the United States.
 A small number are across the international border in northwestern Mexico.
-The Tohono Oʼodham Nation speaks a common language, Oʼodham, which is the 10th most-spoken indigenous language in the United States.
+The Tohono Oʼodham Nation speaks a common language, O'odham, which is the 10th most-spoken indigenous language in the United States.
 While the people are nominally Catholic, the Nation's schools teach native language and culture.

 The Nation has about 34,000 enrolled members.
 Most of its members live off the reservations.
-The main reservation, Tohono Oʼodham Indian Reservation, has a resident population of about 11,000.
+The main reservation, Tohono O'odham Indian Reservation, has a resident population of about 11,000.
 The San Xavier Indian Reservation has a resident population of 1,200.
 The Gila Bend Indian Reservation has a population of about 1,700, and Florence Village has a population of about 195.
 The remaining roughly 14,600 members live off the reservations.

 Geography

 The lands of the Nation are in the Sonoran Desert in south central Arizona, in areas of a series of parallel mountains and valleys.
 The vegetation is consistent with other parts of the Sonoran Desert.
 Saguaro cactus, Cholla, prickly pear, palo verde, velvet mesquite, whitethorn acacia, desert ironwood, and willow are the dominant vegetation in the landscape.
 The landscape is interspersed with plains and mountains.
 These include the Quinlan and Baboquivari Mountains, which include Kitt Peak, the Kitt Peak National Observatory and telescopes, and Baboquivari Peak.

 Sells, Arizona, is the Nation's largest community and functions as the capital.
-The Tohono Oʼodham Nation occupies four separate pieces of land for a combined area of 2.8 e6acre, making it the second-largest Native American land holding in the U.S. The lands include the main reservation, the Gila Bend Reservation, San Xavier Reservation, and Florence Village.
+The Tohono O'odham Nation occupies four separate pieces of land for a combined area of 2.8 e6acre, making it the second-largest Native American land holding in the U.S. The lands include the main reservation, the Gila Bend Reservation, San Xavier Reservation, and Florence Village.
 Of the four lands bases, the largest is the main reservation at more than 2.7 e6acre.
 The San Xavier reservation is the second-largest, at 71095 acre, just south of Tucson.
 The Gila Bend Indian Reservation is 473 acre and Florence Village 25 acre.
-With the 1853 Gadsden Purchase, the territory of the Tohono Oʼodham was split between the U.S. and Mexico.
+With the 1853 Gadsden Purchase, the territory of the Tohono O'odham was split between the U.S. and Mexico.
 Consequently, the Nation is directly exposed to the Mexico–United States border for 74 mi.
-There is no reservation for the Tohono Oʼodham people in Mexico, so the Nation's southern border is the Mexico–United States border.
+There is no reservation for the Tohono O'odham people in Mexico, so the Nation's southern border is the Mexico–United States border.